MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 Before getting to _convert_ between different coordinate conventions, let's begin at the beginning, i.e., using a single coordinate convention.

 ## 2a: Starting with a world-aligned camera
-The most basic thing in a coordinate frame is easy to understand: describe the position of a point $p = (x, y, z)$, which means go _x_ units along the x axis, etc.
+The most basic thing in a coordinate frame is easy to understand: describe the position of a point $p = (x, y, z)$, which means go _x_ units along the x-axis, etc.
-However, it gets a bit more difficult when we use the coordinate frame to describe _transformations_ of either of point clouds or the camera.
+However, it gets a bit more difficult when we use the coordinate frame to describe _transformations_ of either point clouds or the camera.
 Most importantly, let's consider _rigid_ transformations, i.e., point motion or camera motion, and here let's start with camera motion.

-For example, ARKit uses a right-handed coordinate system with x right, y up, z backward, i.e., it is right-handed.
+For example, ARKit uses a right-handed coordinate system with x right, y up, and z backward, i.e., it is right-handed.
-Consider an initial state where the smartphone is in landscape mode with the phone top to the left, and the world coordinate frame is reset, so that world coordinate frame and camera coordinate frame are perfectly aligned.
+Consider an initial state where the smartphone is in landscape mode with the phone top to the left, and the world coordinate frame is reset, so that the world coordinate frame and camera coordinate frame are perfectly aligned.
 Then, the camera looks down the negative z-axis.
 The camera's up direction points along the positive y-axis.
 Thus (using the right-hand rule), the x-axis points to the right.